c3lang/c3docs-old/docs/macros.md

 # Macros

-**!!!THIS IS JUST AN EXPERIMENTAL DRAFT!!!**

-Macros is a form of compile time evaluation.
-There are compile time variables (prefixed with `$`) and compile time template code (macros).
+**May be subject to later revision**

+The macro capabilities of C3 reaches across several constructs: macros (prefixed with `@`), [generic functions](../generics/#generic-functions), [generic modules](../generics/#generic-modules), compile time variables (prefixed with `$e`), macro compile time execution (using `$if`, `$each`, `$switch`), attributes and incremental structs, enums and arrays.

-## Compile time evaluation
+## Top level evaluation

-The C3 compiler always does a first pass through the code reading all definitions and resolving compile time variables.
-Compile time variables with the `$` prefix are resolved *in order of declaration*.
+Script languages, and also upcoming languages like *Jai*, usually have unbounded top level evaluation.
+The flexibility of this style of meta programming has a trade off in making the code more challenging to understand.

+In C3, top level compile time evaluation is limited to `$if` and `$switch` constructs.
+This makes the code easier to read by sacrificing flexibility.
+However, the incremental structs, enums and arrays provided by the compiler offers a way to build compile time structures without the necessity for full meta programming capabilities.

 ## Macro declarations

 A macro is defined using `macro @<name>(<parameters>)`.
 All user defined macros use the @ symbol.

-The parameters have different sigils: `$` means compile time evaluated (captured variable, symbol or expression). `#` means full string capture.
+The parameters have different sigils: `$` means compile time evaluated (captured variable, symbol or expression).
 Any parameters without sigils are passed by *value*, as if it was a normal function parameter.

 A basic swap: